Collector’s Treasury Commissioner St

 TO GET HOLD OF COLLECTORS’ TREASURY PHONE 011 334 6556 and please tell them how you got hold of their details – thank you!

 As you climb the steps from the front entrance on the street you know you have a treat in store.
 It is lined from floor to ceiling with piles of books and that’s before you have even reached the shelved books.
-And despite having 8 floors to house the books, with well over a million books space is a real problem!
+And, despite having 8 floors to house the books, with well over a million books, space is a real problem!
 Collector’s Treasury is the largest used and rare book shop in the Southern Hemisphere.
+It might seem that there is total chaos, but brothers Geoff and Jonathan Klass seem to know where everything is.
+All you have to do is ask and if they have it, they will find it.
+Collector’s Treasury has been in business since 1974 and in the present location since 1991.

 Apart from running the guesthouse another hat I wear is that of heritage historian.
 I write history reports on Johannesburg heritage and have found some real gems here – books which are out of print and have proved invaluable for my research.
 For example Anna Smith’s Johannesburg Street Names is the most amazing resource to have on my bookshelf at home.